penglezos/lineageos.penglezos.dev/docs/devices/raphael/install.md

 ## Install Lineage Recovery using fastboot
 !!! warning
     Other recoveries may not work for installation or updates.
-We strongly recommend to use the one linked above!
+We strongly recommend to use the one linked below!
 * Download [Lineage Recovery](https://github.com/penglezos/device_xiaomi_raphael/releases/latest).
 Simply download the latest recovery file, named `recovery.img`.
 * Connect your device to your PC via USB if it isn’t already.
 * If your device isn’t already in fastboot mode, on the computer, open a command prompt (on Windows) or terminal (on Linux or macOS) window, and type: